chriswfoster/TodaysDate/README.md

 I opened my terminal to code on Sat Jan 13 23:02:43 CST 2018

 I opened my terminal to code on Sat Jan 13 23:44:05 CST 2018

+I opened my terminal to code on Sun Jan 14 01:02:05 CST 2018

+I opened my terminal to code on Sun Jan 14 01:15:01 CST 2018